vocality-org/cli/README.md

 - Generate new plugins.
 - Adding new commands with boilerplate code.
-- Choose between JavaScript or TypeScript.(WIP)
+- Choose between JavaScript or TypeScript.

 ## Prerequisites